C Shared Library Integration

 |Initialize MATLAB Runtime instance associated with

-|Free all resources allocated by MATLAB Runtime instance
+|Free all resources allocated by MATLAB Runtime instance associated with

 |Mechanism for creating identical wrapper code across all platforms

 |Determine if MATLAB Runtime has been properly initialized

-|Enable deployed applications to process graphics events, enabling figure windows to remain displayed|
+|Enable deployed applications to process graphics events so that figure windows remain displayed

-|Last error message from unsuccessful function call|
+|Last error message from unsuccessful library initialization or MATLAB function call

 |Retrieve name of log file used by MATLAB Runtime

 |Determine if MATLAB Runtime was started with instance of Java Virtual Machine (JVM)